Biden highlights Hyundai announcement of $10B US investment

 There so far has been no guarantee that the Hyundai Georgia plant’s workers will be unionized.

-Katie Byrd, the press secretary for Georgia Gov. Brian Kemp, noted in an email that the state is “Right-to-Work,” which “means that workers may not be required to join a union or make payments to a union as a condition of employment.”
+Georgia is a “right-to-work” state, which means that workers may not be required to join a union or make payments to a union as a condition of employment.

 A Hyundai spokesperson did not respond to an email asking if the Georgia plant would be unionized.
 A senior Biden administration official, who briefed reporters on the condition of anonymity, said there was no contradiction between Biden encouraging investors to embrace union workforces while his administration does “whatever it can” to encourage investment and bring jobs to the U.S.

-Before meeting Hyundai’s CEO, Biden attended Mass at his hotel in Seoul along with some White House staff.
+Before Sunday’s announcement with Hyundai, Biden attended Mass at his hotel in Seoul along with some White House staff.
 Biden will also meet with service members and military families at Osan Air Base and address U.S. and Korean troops.
-Biden and Korean President Yoon Sook Yeol on Saturday announced t hey will consider expanded joint military exercises to deter the nuclear threat posed by North Korea.
+Biden and Korean President Yoon Sook Yeol on Saturday announced they will consider expanded joint military exercises to deter the nuclear threat posed by North Korea.

 The push toward deterrence by Biden and Yoon, who is less than two weeks into his presidency, marks a shift by the leaders from their predecessors.
-President Donald Trump had considered scrapping the exercises and expressed affection for North Korean leader Kim Jong Un.
+Trump had considered scrapping the exercises and expressed affection for North Korea’s Kim.
 And the last South Korean president, Moon Jae-in, remained committed to dialogue with Kim to the end of his term despite being repeatedly rebuffed by the North.

 Yoon campaigned on a promise to strengthen the U.S.-South Korea relationship.
 He reiterated at a dinner on Saturday in Biden’s honor that it was his goal to move the relationship “beyond security” issues with North Korea, which have long dominated the relationship.